We have five factories and 19 years of experience in plant extracts

 5. Anti-Cancer Potential:

-Some research indicates that Citrus bioflavonoids may have anti-cancer properties.
+Some research indicates that citrus bioflavonoids may have anti-cancer properties.
 They may inhibit the growth of cancer cells and reduce the risk of certain types of cancer, particularly those of the digestive tract.

 6. Skin Health:

-The antioxidant and anti-inflammatory properties of Citrus bioflavonoids can contribute to healthier skin.
+The antioxidant and anti-inflammatory properties of citrus bioflavonoids can contribute to healthier skin.
 They may help to reduce the signs of aging, such as wrinkles and age spots, and protect the skin from environmental damage.

 7. Bone Health: